 What is a Registered Retirement Income Fund (RRIF)?

 Amounts paid out of a RRIF are taxable.
+You will receive a T4RIF slip with the basic amount withdrawn, excess amounts, and tax withheld.

 What is the RRIF Withdrawal Reduction?